 So the next morning I did just that!
-I drove the truck with our 27 foot travel trailer hitched up to it for just over an hour.
+I drove the truck with our 27-foot travel trailer hitched up to it for just over an hour.
 I was surprised by how easy it was to pull.
 I thought I would feel it more than I did.
-Now, I am in no way ready to maneuver it in and out of a gas station, but I do feel that if my husband should want a break I could take over for a while.
+Now, I am in no way ready to maneuver it in and out of a gas station, but I do believe that if my husband should want a break, I could take over for a while.

-After a fairly long day of driving Thursday we arrived in Desert Springs where my husband’s parents winter.
+After a relatively long day of driving Thursday, we arrived in Desert Springs where my husband’s parents winter.

-Although it was misty during our time there, the views were still amazing.
-A highlight for the trip for me was a solo run down beach side early Sunday morning.
+Although it was misty during our time there, the views were still fantastic.
+A highlight of the trip for me was a solo run down beach side early Sunday morning.

 WOW!
-The food was amazing.
+The food was fantastic.
 In fact, we loved it so much that we ended up eating their again for dinner and one more time for breakfast.
-Yep–the food was really that good.
+Yep–the food was that good.

 Want to read more about our RV trip?
 Dig into the links below!